kumarkunalbd/Git-Mobiliya/Readme.md

 - git status: Compare the status of various file in git staging area, working directory and currrent branch
 - git commit: Commit the changes from Stagiung area to current branch
 - git log: show the history of various commits.
+- git stash: stash all changes from working directory by creating a stash pointer in .git
+- git stash list: list all stashes
+- git stash pop: apply stahs changes to working directory on that branch from where it was stahed. need to checkout that branch before popping up.

 # Commit messages
     - use default editor vim to tyope commit messagees and the esc+wq